rohitrao1988-cmyk/releasenotes/index.md

 ## 15. Acknowledgment

-By using DocScan(free), you acknowledge that you have read and understood this Privacy Policy.
+By using ScanXpress, you acknowledge that you have read and understood this Privacy Policy.
 You agree that your use of the Application is subject to this policy.

 **If you do not agree with this policy, please do not use the Application.**